dqops/dqo/docs/checks/table/sql/sql-condition-passed-percent-on-table.md

 ## **daily sql condition passed percent on table**

 **Check description**
 Verifies that a set percentage of rows passed a custom SQL condition (expression).
+Stores the most recent row count for each day when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|